kiaile666/imdb_practice/README.md

 # imdb_practice
-This is a practice on sentiment analysis.
+This is a practice on sentiment analysis base on IMDB movie reviews

-The code can be run on Windows/Linux + python3.
-One for jupyter notebook and the other for spyder or anaconda.
+The code can be run on Windows/Linux.

+Command in terminal: python3 part2.py

-Pandas sklearn re bs4 and jupyter notebook are needed.
+Pandas sklearn re bs4 nltk and jupyter notebook are needed. and the part2.py and analysis data should be placed in the same directory

 'english.txt' is a source of stop words which can be replace by other third party stop word list.

 See code for more comments.